zoesteier/finalproject2/README.md

 ## assignment

-1. Implement a similarity metric
+1. Implement a similarity metric (metric in io.py, compute similarity in cluster.py)
-2. Implement a clustering method based on a partitioning algorithm
+2. Implement a clustering method based on a partitioning algorithm (used k means)
-3. Implement a clustering method based on a hierarchical algorithm
+3. Implement a clustering method based on a hierarchical algorithm (used agglomerative clustering)
 4. Answer the questions given in the homework assignment